Safe Exercise during Pregnancy

 - supine exercise positions (lying on your back) for extended periods of time

 Prior to commencing any exercise program during pregnancy, or if you are unsure of suitable exercise options, speak to your doctor, physiotherapist or healthcare professional for their input.
+The team at Instinct Health are always here to discuss any queries you might have, feel free to reach out via our contact details here.

 Pelvic Pain during Pregnancy